DoorDash defies U.S. delivery slowdown with strong Q3

 Overall U.S. restaurant traffic fell 1% during the July-September period as consumers pinched by inflation elected to cook more meals at home, according to The NPD Group, a market research firm.
 NPD also found that overall restaurant delivery demand fell 12% from the same period last year as diners tried to cut down on delivery fees.

-But Inukonda said DoorDash more than doubled its profit from U.S. restaurants in the third quarter.
+But Inukonda said DoorDash’s profit from U.S. restaurants rose 50% in the third quarter.
 He said DoorDash lowered delivery fees for many users with its DashPass loyalty program, which offers free deliveries for a $9.99 monthly fee.
 That helped the company achieve record DashPass membership during the quarter, he said.

 “We’re making it more affordable and consumers are ordering more,” he said.
 “It just goes to show you the resilience of the platform.”